-on the Mn sites.
-However, their results are not directly comparable with ours, as they also included Tb f electrons, with $U{\rm Tb} = 6 \, {\rm eV}$ on the Tb sites.
-In the b-c spiral case, as we mentioned before, the results do not depend strongly on the choice of U. Comparing in this case the results of Xiang et al. with our results for $U = 1 \,\mathrm{eV}$ , we find an agreement in that the purely electronic contribution is negligible, and the total polarization values agree with each other within 10%.
+For comparison, we also show in Table I the results of similar calculations by Xiang et al.,12 who used U=2 eV on the Mn sites.
+However, their results are not directly comparable with ours, as they also included Tb f electrons, with $U{\text{Tb}}=6$ eV on the Tb sites using the full-potential augmented plane wave plus local-orbital method.22 In the b-c spiral case, as we mentioned before, the results do not depend strongly on the choice of U. Comparing in this case the results of Xiang et al. with our results for U=1 eV, we find an agreement in that the purely electronic contribution is negligible, and the total polarization values agree with each other within 10%.
 However, in the a-b spiral case there is no such agreement, which is perhaps not surprising in view of the very strong sensitivity of the polarization to the value of U, as can be seen clearly in the table.
-It may also result in part from other factors, such as the different treatment of f electrons in the two calculations, or the fact that they used a generalized-gradient (GGA) exchange-correlation while we used LDA.
-Nevertheless, a point in common is that both calculations predict that the electronic contribution is comparable or even larger than the lattice one for the a-b spiral.
-This leads us to conclude that the dominance of the lattice contribution that was found earlier for the case of b-cspiral is not a general phenomenon, but was special to that case.
+It may also result in part from other factors, such as the different treatment of f electrons in the two calculations, or the fact that they used a generalized-gradient approximation exchange-correlation while we used LDA.
+Nevertheless, a point in common is that both calculations predict that the electronic contribution is comparable or even larger than the lattice one for the a-bspiral.
+This leads us to conclude that the dominance of the lattice contribution that was found earlier for the case of b-cspiral is not a general phenomenon but was special to that case